Chesnok Red Garlic - (Allium sativum)

 The best garlic you’ve ever tasted is grown in your own home garden, no matter if you live in the coldest reaches of Minnesota, Michigan, or Montana; or the heat of southern Florida, south Texas, or Arizona.

-Our grower – Jonas and his family – are Wisconsin Amish growing certified organic garlic that has been in their extended family for years.
+Our grower for this strain – Jonas and his family – are Wisconsin Amish growing certified organic garlic that has been in their extended family for years.
 They know their garlic better than anyone we’ve talked to, and are incredibly involved and hands-on throughout the entire growing process - from planting to weeding to harvesting and dry-down.
 Every bulb we offer has been handled multiple times by Jonas or his family.

 Their work is done by hand and horsepower, creating a slower pace where they nurture and cultivate with more care and knowledge than larger farms with mechanical equipment.
 They carefully select the best garlic for next year’s planting, nurturing their garlic strains to ensure increasingly better quality each season.